moorepants/dissertation/physicalparameters.rst

    * - .. image:: figures/physicalparameters/davisBicycle_sub.jpg
      - .. image:: figures/physicalparameters/gyroBicycle_sub.jpg

-.. todo:: add the gyro bike, davis bike and pictures of the other two bicycles
+.. todo:: switch out the pista picture for the better one and take a better of the davis bike

-ACCURACY
+Accuracy
 --------

-I took more care to improve and report the accuracy of the measurements of the parameters.
+I have attempted to report the accuracy of the measurements of the parameters.
 Following the footsteps of :ref:`Roland1971` I used error propagation theory to calculate accuracy of the 25 benchmark parameters.
-We start by estimating the standard deviation of the actual measurements taken.
-If :math:`x` is a parameter and is a function of the measurements, :math:`u,v,\ldots`, then :math:`x` is a random variable defined as :math:`x=f(u,v,\ldots)`.
+I began by estimating the standard deviation of the actual measurements taken, see Section :ref:`secMeasuredParameters`.
+If :math:`x` is a parameter and is a function of the measurements, :math:`u,v,\ldots`, which are Gaussian random variables then :math:`x` is also a Gaussian random variable defined as :math:`x=f(u,v,\ldots)`.
 The sample variance of :math:`x` is defined as

 .. math::